 Pineapple Upside Down Cake Recipe is a simple pineapple cake recipe topped with pineapple slices, maraschino cherries and brown sugar to form a caramel glaze.

-This recipe was popular in the 1960's when I acquired it.
-It is often requested now after so many years.
+This recipe was popular in the 1960's when I acquired it and still popular today, because it is so delicious!

-Wrap cold slices in plastic wrap and pack in a lunch box for a welcomed dessert for a special person.
+Wrap cold slices in plastic wrap and pack in a lunch box for a welcomed dessert for that special person.

 1 stick butter, divided

 Melt 1/2 stick butter in 8 inch iron skillet.
 Stir in brown sugar until mixed well.

 Remove from heat and top with pineapple slices.
 Strategically place cherries on top to decorate.
 Set aside.